Catalytic converter 101

 X-ray Fluorescence for Rookies: Demystifying the Technology Behind Converter Analysis

-If you’re selling to a processor, you’ve probably heard this word a few times: x-ray fluorescence benchtop machine, otherwise known as XRF.
-This machine is used during an assay analysis, where processors determine the exact amount of platinum, palladium, and rhodium in your converters.
+If you’re selling to a processor, you’ve probably heard of an x-ray fluorescence benchtop machine, also known as XRF.
+This machine performs assay analysis, allowing processors to accurately determine the exact amount of platinum, palladium, and rhodium in your converters.
 But how does this machine work and why do processors use it?
 Check out our video below or keep reading to know everything about XRF.

-The X-Ray Fluorescence benchtop machine is a non-destructive technique that measures secondary fluorescent x-rays emitted by a sample.
-This device delivers reliable and quick results that processor use to determine the amount of PGMs are contained in a converter load.
+The X-Ray Fluorescence benchtop machine is a non-destructive technique to measure secondary fluorescent x-rays emitted by a sample.
+This device delivers reliable and quick results that processors use to determine the amount of PGMs contained in a converter load.
 Let’s dive into the technicalities and explore how this machine works.

-In the XRF machine, an x-ray beam enters the sample by a few micrometers and excites the atom.
-The atom then expulses an electron from its inner shell, causing all the other electrons to move and fill the hole left behind.
-Because they change places, the electrons release energy as fluorescence.
-That creates a fingerprint, or a signal, for the element being measured.
+In the XRF machine, a narrow x-ray beam enters the sample and excites the atom.
+The atom then expels an electron from its inner shell, causing all the other electrons to move and fill the hole left behind by the expelled electron.
+Because they change places, the electrons release energy in the form of fluorescence.
+That creates a fingerprint, or a signal, of the element being measured.

 Each signal is then measured to calculate the concentration of each precious metal.
-Higher signals result in higher concentration and vice versa.
+More signals mean a higher concentration of the metal, and vice versa.

 Why Do Processors Use XRF?

 At PMR, we use two technologies to analyze your converters, XRF and ICP, to ensure maximum accuracy.
-That’s because we believe informed recyclers make the best decisions for their converters and their businesses.
+We want recyclers to have the information they need to make the best decisions for their converters and their businesses.